IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

     5c153c01d76d49dc953c01d76d99dc34 nodejs warm  2ms      success echo
     ```

+{% hint style="warning" %}
-   The latest activation records were from the previous example.

-_Activation records for triggers are only recorded when they are bound to an active rule._
+**The latest activation records were from the previous example!**. _Activation records for triggers are only recorded when they are bound to an active rule._
+{% endhint %}

 {% hint style="success" %}
 🎉 **Now we have a way to connect actions to events in OpenWhisk, how do we connect triggers to event sources like messages queues?
 Enter trigger feeds…** 🎉
 {% endhint %}

+---

 ## Troubleshooting